"THE

 *Elliptical galaxies, the most abundant type, which have an shape that ranges to nearly spherical, and lack spiral arms

-d.
+*Irregular galaxies, which lack symmetry and account for only 10 percent of the known .d.
 Galaxies are not randomly distributed throughout the .
 They are grouped in galactic clusters, some containing thousands of galaxies.
 Our own, called the Local , contains at least 28 galaxies.

 a.
 The Sun is one of the 200 billion that make up the Milky Way galaxy.

 b.
-The Milky Way galaxy is a large, disk-shaped, galaxy about 100,000 light-years wide and about 10,000 light-years thick at the center (central “bulge”).
+The Milky Way galaxy is a large, disk-shaped, galaxy about 100,000 light-years wide and about 10,000 light-years thick at the center (central bulge).

 c.
 There are three distinct spiral of stars.